Frequency allocation

-Frequency allocation (or spectrum allocation or spectrum management) is the allocation and regulation of the electromagnetic spectrum into radio frequency bands, normally done by governments in most countries.
+Frequency allocation (or spectrum allocation) is the part of spectrum management dealing with the designation and regulation of the electromagnetic spectrum into frequency bands, normally done by governments in most countries.
 Because radio propagation does not stop at national boundaries, governments have sought to harmonise the allocation of RF bands and their standardization.

 ITU definition

 The International Telecommunication Union defines frequency allocation as being of "a given frequency band for the purpose of its use by one or more terrestrial or space radiocommunication services or the radio astronomy service under specified conditions".

 Frequency allocation is also a special term, used in national frequency administration.
 Other terms are:

 Bodies

 Several bodies set standards for frequency allocation, including: